Thai Pirandhal Vazhi Pirakkum: Release and reception

 Thai Piranthal Vazhi Pirakkum was released on 14 January 1958, Pongal day.
 It was distributed in Madras by AVM Productions.
 Munuswamy and Manickam jointly reviewed the film for Ananda Vikatan.
 Munuswamy praised the film for its music and Velan's direction.
-The film became a commercial success, and Velan built Arunachalam Studio from the profits earned in this film.
+The film became a commercial success, and was also successful upon rerelease after its first run.
+Velan built Arunachalam Studio from the profits earned in this film.
 It also propelled Rajasulochana to stardom.
 The film was remade in Telugu as Manchi Manasuku Manchi Rojulu (1958) and in Hindi as Barkha (1959).